meilame-tayebjee/DiffusionRestoration/README.md

 3. **Stochastic Sampling Evaluation**: We evaluate the stochastic aspect of the sampling process in DDRM.

-4. **Extension to Non-linear Problems**: A forward-looking aspect of our research is the exploration of extending the DDRM framework to tackle non-linear inverse problems.
+4. **Extension to Non-linear Problems**: Exploration of extending the DDRM framework to tackle non-linear inverse problems.

 ## Contribution and Future Work